nezhahq/nezhahq.github.io/docs/en_US/guide/agent.md

   # Enable auto-start
   systemctl enable nezha
   ```
   ‼️DO IT WHEN YOU HAVE MODIFIED THE ENVS‼️

-  ‼️DO IT WHEN YOU HAVE MODIFIED THE ENVS‼️

-  ‼️DO IT WHEN YOU HAVE MODIFIED THE ENVS‼️

   Using `root` to execute command above, that's all.